When a Man's a Man (1924 film): Plot

 As described in a film magazine review, Lawrence Knight, a millionaire loafer, is rejected by his sweetheart Helen Wakefield because he has never done anything worthy of a man.
 He goes west and obtains work at a ranch in Arizona.
 Although at first a tenderfoot, he masters the art of riding and roping and becomes a close friend of the foreman, Phil Acton.
 After attending school in the east, Phil's sweetheart, Kitty Reid, returns to her father's ranch and, believing that she can no longer endure ranch life, tells Phil that she cannot marry him.
 Phil becomes jealous of Knight and comes to believe that he is in league with a gang of cattle thieves.
 During a trip to the hills, Phil is shot in the back and seriously wounded by a cattle thief.
 Knight is accused of the deed, but proves his innocence just before he is to be hanged.
 Following the shooting of Phil, Kitty decides that she does love him after all and consents to marry him.
 Knight buys a ranch and presents it to Phil as a wedding gift.

 Production

 When a Man's a Man was filmed on location in and around Prescott, Arizona.
 Bowers broke his leg in a scene while bulldogging a steer.

 Preservation

-An incomplete copy of When a Man's a Man is held by the UCLA Film and Television Archive.
+An incomplete copy of When a Man's a Man is held by the UCLA Film & Television Archive.